Food Issues with Adopted, Foster, and Kinship Kids

 Adoptive and foster parents need a plan to help their children overcome food issues.

 Creating a Family has many resources on food issues with adopted children.
 A few of our most recent that we think you will find particularly helpful are:

-- Raising a Picky Eater without Resorting to Bribery or Murder (blog post)
+- Raising a Picky Eater without Resorting to Bribery or Murder (article)